Gold Plan – Affordable Care Act (Obamacare)

 Among the four new categories of health insurance plans created by the Affordable Care Act (ACA) is the Gold Plan.
 The Gold Plan offers the second lowest out-of-pocket costs of the new plan types.
 Only the Platinum Plan offers lower out-of-pocket costs for a standard enrollee population.
 The Gold Plan provides the same essential benefits as the other plan types.
 Essential benefits are the minimum services to be covered by an Affordable Care Act health insurance plan.
 However, individual plans do have the option of enhancing their benefits beyond the basic benefits required by the ACA.

 Gold Plans are required to cover 80% of the covered medical costs for a typical enrollee, with the remaining 20% paid by the enrollee.
 The 80% figure is based on the government’s expectation of healthcare usage.
 Depending on what services you use, this coverage may not exactly match 80% of medical costs.
 The 20% of healthcare costs paid by the enrollee would be in the form of out-of-pocket deductibles, copayments, and coinsurance fees.
-The monthly premium for the Gold Plan, however, is paid for in addition to the out-of-pocket costs mentioned earlier.
+The monthly premium for the Gold Plan, however, is paid in addition to the out-of-pocket costs.

 The Gold Plan is one of the two plan types along with the silver plan that an insurance company must offer in order to participate in a health insurance exchange.
 A health insurance exchange is a state marketplace for health insurance plans meeting the ACA requirements.

 |Cost-Sharing Category||Average for a Gold Plan|